Gas Regulator: LPG Gas Pressure Regulator & LPG Gas Bottle Regulator

 Stop using the stove immediately and contact our emergency team at 0800 435 427 to have it inspected and fixed.

-Gas bottle fittings called pigtails or copper pigtails are flexible gas tube fittings that connect the gas bottle to the changeover valve or directly to the gas regulator.
+Gas bottle fittings called pigtails or copper pigtails are flexible gas tube fittings that connect the gas bottle to the changeover valve or directly to the LPG gas bottle regulator.

-The gas to the gas regulator typically comes from the changeover valve, which determines the gas bottle used.
+The gas to the LPG gas pressure regulator typically comes from the changeover valve, which determines the gas bottle used.

 Gas Pigtails POL Fittings